 As I move forward in life diving and making art, and assisting veteran initiatives, I will forever be grateful to DWH, with Jill and Scott; CCMI and their team of Katie Correia, Sam Hope and Maisy Fuller; and the life-long friends I have met along the way.
 I am well on my way to realizing my goal of making art under the oceans.

-Kevin lives in Alexandria, Virginia.
+Kevin lives in Manteo, North Carolina.
 He was medically retired from the Air Force in 2018 as a senior master sergeant.
 Presently Kevin is in school simultaneously working on a masters of fine arts degree and a doctorate of media communications.
-He is also training for his PADI advanced open water certification.
+He is also a PADI Rescue Diver.
 Kevin wants to continue diving, doing his part to help restore the oceans and coral reefs while also making art to highlight the plight of ocean life and the possibilities of how beautiful it could be again.
 Ultimately, his goal is to coerce a forward-thinking and truly woke mind, forcing everyday people to awake into this extraordinary world and inspire them to act.